 The Jesus Center's mission is to offer help and hope in the name of Jesus to the homeless community in Chico.
 Their services include providing breakfasts and dinners, shelter and transitional housing, a Resource Center, a JobLink program that helps clients develop skills and find employment, and more.

-We provide and serve the Sunday morning breakfast three times a year.
+We provide and serve the Sunday morning breakfast four times a year.
 If you would like to help with this effort contact Wendy Thompson for more information.

 Bridging the Gap was created by Shirley Adams in 2006 to help provide clean, safe water sources for the many people in countries in Africa who have never had access to it before.
 Through Bridging the Gap, wells have been dug, Tiva water filters have been provided, and education on hygiene and sanitation has been taught.
 Clean water changes lives for individuals and communities.